-The net position of Borough of Lindenwold Fire District No. 1 decreased by approximately \$31,100 during the 2016 period.
-This decrease was due primarily to the increase of net pension liability from the implementation of GASB 68 in 2015.
+The net position of Borough of Lindenwold Fire District No. 1 decreased by approximately \$30,400 during the 2017 period.
+This decrease was due primarily to the results of the normal operations of the District during 2017.
 Other major changes in net position at December 31, 2016 that affected the net change was that the District operated at a deficit of approximately \$31,100.